pytorch/rl/README.md

 and many more to come!

-Check the [examples markdown](https://github.com/pytorch/rl/blob/main/sota-implementations/SOTA-IMPLEMENTATIONS.md) directory for more details about handling the various configuration settings.
+Check the [examples](https://github.com/pytorch/rl/blob/main/sota-implementations/) directory for more details about handling the various configuration settings.

-We also provide [tutorials and demos](https://pytorch.org/rl/#tutorials) that give a sense of what the library can do.
+We also provide [tutorials and demos](https://pytorch.org/rl/stable#tutorials) that give a sense of what the library can do.

 ## Citation